mohsenrahmanikivi/SmartBLock/README.md

 ```

   ## C. Prepare the Bitcoin node as the server
-  1. Install the bitcoin core on your laptop
+  1. Install the Bitcoin core on your laptop
   2. Configure your laptop to work as a hotspot with SSID: smartlock  PW: password ( SSID:PW should be the same in the "WIFI.txt" file stored in the SD memory)
   3. RUN the bitcoin core ( serverip=192.168.137.1 should be the same with data in the file "Core/Src/main.cpp" "NodeIP, NodePort" ).
 This IP is in the range of the default IP of Windows hotspot solution.